 The first component is the sensors of the wheel speeds.
 Primarily, this component is used to read the speed of the wheel.
 The sensors can, typically, have inaccurate readings at lower speeds.

 The valve is the second component.
 Valves serve three purposes primarily the first being to increase braking pressure.
 Another purpose is to prevent a rise in braking pressure should more pressure be applied to the brake pedal.

 The valves also decrease the amount of braking pressure.
 Sometimes, these valves get clogged.
 In such a circumstance, the entire ABS fails and a warning light comes on the dashboard.

 A pump is the third component of the ABS.
 The pump serves to restore the pressure in the hydraulic braking systems after the valves release the brake fluid.

 An ECU is the fourth part of the Anti-lock Braking System.
 It serves as the controller of the entire system.
 It gets signals each time a wheel loses traction and sends a signal back for the corrective measure.

 There are several variations of the basic system but the blueprint works as follows:

 The ECU is the monitor that senses wheels rotating out of the ordinary during deceleration.
 For a wheel to lock up, it must experience a rapid decrease in speed.

 The ECU is aware that this situation is not plausible.
-If it detects the same, it reduces brake pressure on the wheel till it detects an acceleration.
-After this, it increases the degree of pressure till it detects a deceleration.
+If it detects the same, it reduces brake pressure on the wheel until it detects an acceleration.
+After this, it increases the degree of pressure until it detects a deceleration.
 An ABS system can do this so rapidly that the varying speed of the wheel will have no major influence.